 Here I am logged into my course and everything still looks very consistent across the site:

 One of the hallmarks of a good LMS is that it allows both students and instructors to track student progress through the course.
 LifterLMS does this well.
 This plugin provides detailed reporting tools within the admin for instructors to check on their students’ progress as they move through the course.

 Here you can see each individual learner and their course progress:

 There are also tools that show average progress through your course.

-In addition, learners can view their progress from most every page within the logged in course area.
+In addition, learners can view their progress from almost every page within the logged-in course area.
 Here’s a screenshot of a course page.
 As you can see, there’s a ‘Progress’ bar that shows I’ve completed about 7% of the course:

 Advanced Quizzes (Available as an Upgrade)

 The quiz capabilities in LifterLMS are very good.
 The core LifterLMS plugin includes only the top row of question types (the Basic Questions).

 The additional quiz types are available in an upgrade to the core LifterLMS plugin.
 The core version of this plugin does not include all these question types.

 In addition, you can change a lot of settings for each quiz.
 As shown in the screenshot below, you can choose a passing percentage.
 In addition, you can choose to limit attempts and show correct answers.
 There is also a toggle button to place a time limit on the quiz and/or to randomize the question order.